symfony-cmf/symfony-cmf-docs/bundles/sonata_phpcr_admin_integration/routing.rst

 RoutingBundle
 =============

 Both content routes and redirect routes can be administrated.
-The content admin shows a tree of the content documents to select which content to use for this route.
-Set the root of the content with the ``content_basepath`` setting.
+When creating content routes, a tree of content documents is shown.
+The administrator can select a content document to bind to the route.
+This tree is configured with the ``content_basepath`` setting.

-The root path to add Routes defaults to the first entry in ``route_basepaths``, but you can overwrite this with the ``basepath`` if you need a different base path.
+The root path to add routes defaults to the first entry in ``route_basepaths`` configuration of the RoutingBundle.
+You can overwrite this with the ``basepath`` option if you need a different base path.

-Routing can also be handled on a content that has a back link to its routes.
-The admin integration provides an admin extension to add route editing to any route aware content.

-Another extension provides a frontend link on all admin pages that are about content that has a URL.
+Routes can also be handled in the content admin page.
+The admin integration provides an admin extension that allows adding routes to any route aware objects.
+Another extension provides a frontend link on all admin pages that objects that refer to routes.

 Configuration
 -------------